NicxsCodeSymphony/NicxsCodeSymphony/README.md

 > _Harmonizing code and creativity to orchestrate digital solutions_

-I'm an aspiring IT professional who loves building user-friendly websites and applications.
+💼 Currently **Lead Fullstack Developer** at **Abstract Digital**
+🚀 Leading development across **three major projects**:
+- 📱 **Mobile App Development** – building scalable and user-friendly mobile apps
+- 🌐 **Fullstack Web Application** – designing and implementing end-to-end solutions
+- ⚙️ **Backend Systems** – architecting APIs, infrastructure, and integrations

 I combine technical skills with creative problem-solving to create solutions that work smoothly and look great.

 When I'm not coding, I enjoy making music.
 To me, writing code and composing music are similar—they both require precision, creativity, and a good sense of patterns to create something meaningful.

 <table>
   <tr>